要求与规范🔗

 MetaInfo files should be named using the application ID, must end with the .metainfo.xml

-file extension, and must be placed in /app/share/metainfo/
+file extension, and must be placed in /app/share/metainfo/.
+For example:

 /app/share/metainfo/org.gnome.Dictionary.metainfo.xml